marcusoftnet/marcusoftnet.github.io/talks.md

 ### Length

-This is a 30 min to 1 hour presentation.
-Often I have a Q&A afterward around the coffee-tables.
+This is a 30 min to a 1-hour presentation.
+Often I have a Q&A afterwards around the coffee-tables.

 ## Kanban in Action - a kanban introduction

-In my consultancy, I’ve come to realize that most clients/teams I’ve coach don’t care too much about the theory.
+In my consultancy, I’ve come to realize that most clients/teams I’ve coached don’t care too much about the theory.
 This presentation, therefore, takes a standpoint in the practical parts.
-I will also mimic my experience with most teams I’ve introduced kanban too, and do the introduction in small iterations.This means that the presentation also is a template for anyone that will need to introduce kanban to others.
+I will also mimic my experience with most teams I’ve introduced kanban too, and do the introduction in small iterations.
+This means that the presentation also is a template for anyone that will need to introduce kanban to others.

-This is one hour presentation that suits any audience from 2 to 300.
+This is a one-hour presentation that suits any audience from 2 to 300.
 It is fun and engaging but ties strongly back to the foundational principles of kanban.

 ### Outcomes

 - Overview of how kanban can help you improve your process to more effectively deliver value
-- Knowing the foundational prinicples of kanban and how they can help
+- Knowing the foundational principles of kanban and how they can help
-- Practical knowledge in how to build and manage boards for teams
+- Practical knowledge of how to build and manage boards for teams
 - Inspiration to go on and start your improvement journey - from now until better than you ever imagined!

 ### Audience

-This presentation is useful for almost anyone but most examples that we are using stems from system developement and maintenance.
+This presentation is useful for almost anyone but most examples that we are using stems from system development and maintenance.
 It can easily be tweaked into something that suits your particular needs and situation.

 ### Length

-This is best as a 1 hour presentation - longer than that it is better run as a workshop (see below)
+This is best as a 1-hour presentation - longer than that it is better to run as a workshop (see below)

 ## Agile - principles over practices

 I've found that many teams and organisations are doing agile practices but don't get much out of it, because we don't fully understand the principles it's built on.

-This leads to us following procedures that doesn't make sense to us, not getting the most out of what agile can give and that we see no or little improvement over time.
+This leads to us following procedures that don't make sense to us, not getting the most out of what agile can give and that we see no or little improvement over time.

-This presentation dives into the prinicples behind agile (and lean) to help us understand how these principles can be turned into practices to support and help us in our search for practices that is suited for us.
+This presentation dives into the principles behind agile (and lean) to help us understand how these principles can be turned into practices to support and help us in our search for practices that is suited for us.

 ### Outcomes

 - Overview of how agile and lean can help you improve your process to more effectively deliver value
-- Knowing the foundational prinicples of agile and lean, and how they can help you where you are
+- Knowing the foundational principles of agile and lean, and how they can help you where you are
 - Inspiration to go on and start your improvement journey - from now until better than you ever imagined!

 ### Audience